-Who Are the Greatest Defensive Players in Cleveland Browns History?
+Who Are the Browns' Greatest Defensive Players of All Time?

-The vast majority of players to represent the Browns in the Pro Football Hall of Fame played on the offensive side of the ball.
-That, however, doesn't mean the franchise hasn't seen its fair share of talented defenders.
+The vast majority of players to represent the Browns in the Pro Football Hall of Fame played on the offensive side of the ball, but that doesn't mean the franchise hasn't seen its fair share of talented defenders.
 Only two defensive players who spent the majority of their careers with Cleveland have ended up enshrined in Canton, but along the way, the Browns have rostered a plethora of other standout defensive stars.

 Selection Criteria for This List

-This is a list of the 10 greatest Browns defensive players of all-time, and also includes a handful of honorable-mention candidates and the franchise's defensive records.
-The criteria used to develop this list includes:
+This list of the 10 greatest Browns defensive players of all-time also includes a handful of honorable-mention candidates and the franchise's defensive records.
+The criteria used to develop this list include:

 - Legacy Honors (Hall of Fame, Ring of Honor, retired number, etc.)

 - Single-Season Honors (MVP, All-Pro, Pro Bowl, etc.)